amp8889/studentReviewDatabase/Project Documents/Product_Design_Doc.md

 * Communicate it
 * Be willing to adjust your viewpoint and consider alternative perspectives.
 * Work together to come up with mutually beneficial solutions.
-* Set up a discord group???
+* Set up a discord group

 ## Sprint Schedule